-The City is exposed to various risks of losses related to torts, theft of, damage to, and destruction of assets: business interruption; errors and omissions; automobile liability and accident claims (primarity for Municipal Railway); medical malpractice; natural disastens; employee health benefit claim payments to direct providen care collectively referred to herein as estimated claims payabel); and injuries to employees (workers' compensation).
-With cartain exceptions, it is the policy of the City not to purchase commicial insurance for the risk of losses to which it is exposed.
-Instead, the City holeves it is more economicial to manage its risks internally and set aside funds as needed for estimated current claim settlements and unfavorable loggments through annual appropriations and supplemental appropriations.
-The Airport carries general liability insurance coverage of \$750 million, subject to a deductible of \$10,000 res single concurrence and commercial property insurance coverage for full replacement value on all facilities owned by the Airport subject to a deductible of \$0.5 million per single occurrence.
-Additionally, tenants and contractors on all contractors are required to carry commercial general liability insurance in various amounts naming the Airport subject to a deductible of \$10,000 tenants and contractors are required to carry commercial general liability insurance in various amounts naming the Airport as additional insured.
-The SFO does not carries public official liability and enployer's liability caverage of \$5 million, subject to deductible of \$100,000 per single occurrence for each wrongful act other than employment practices' violations.
-The Airport deductible of \$100,000 per single occurrence for each wrongful act other than employment practices' violations.
-The Airport and watercaft liability for Airport frie and rescue vessels.
-The Port carries commercial insurance for all risks of loss except workers' compensation, property damage to Port-carries commercial insurance for all risks of loss except workers' compensation, property damage to loss commercial insurance for all risks of loss except workers' compensation, property damage to losses due to selidis and employee health and accident.
-The Port's property insurance for allowed to carter to a selidionally, limited insurance for all risks of loss except workers' compensation, property damage to losse due to selidional property, persone for allor for art allohily of a report with and rescue vessels.
-The Port-would vessel coverts.
-Additionally, limited insurance coverage is maintained by the City for the Moscone Convention Center property justice and rescue workers' compensation, property damage to losse due to selidion caller property parance for all risks of loss except workers' compensation, property damage to losse due to selidion caller prop
+The City is exposed to various risks of losses related to torts, theft of, damage to, and destruction of assets; business interruption; errors and omissions; automobile liability and accident claims (primarily for Municipal Railway); medical malpractice; natural disasters; employee health benefit claim payments for direct provider care (collectively referred to herein as estimated claims payable); and injuries to employees (workers' compensation).
+With certain exceptions, it is the policy of the City not to purchase commercial insurance for the risks of losses to which it is exposed.
+Instead, the City believes it is more economical to manage its risks internally and set aside funds as needed for estimated current claim settlements and unfavorable judgments through annual appropriations and supplemental appropriations.

+The Airport carries general liability insurance coverage of \$750 million, subject to a deductible of \$10,000 per single occurrence and commercial property insurance coverage for full replacement value on all facilities owned by the Airport subject to a deductible of \$0.5 million per single occurrence.
+Additionally, tenants and contractors on all contracts are required to carry commercial general liability insurance in various amounts naming the Airport as additional insured.
+The SFO does not carry insurance for losses due to seismic activity and losses for war, terrorism and hijacking.
+The Airport carries public official liability and employer's liability coverage of \$5 million, subject to deductible of \$100,000 per single occurrence for each wrongful act other than employment practices' violations, and \$200,000 per each occurrence for employment practices' violation.
+The Airport also carries insurance for public employee dishonesty, fine arts, electronic data processing equipment and watercraft liability for Airport fire and rescue vessels.
+The Port carries commercial insurance for all risks of loss except workers' compensation, property damage to Port-owned vehicles and employee health and accident.
+The Port's property insurance does not cover losses due to seismic events.
+Additionally, limited insurance coverage is maintained by the City for the Moscone Convention Center property, personal liability, and for art at City-owned museums.

 The San Francisco Redevelopment Agency is a member of the Bay Cities Joint Powers Authority which provides coverage for its general liability, automobile liability, and public officials' errors and omissions risks with combined single limits of \$20 million per occurrence and a deductible of \$50,000 self-insurance retention per occurrence.

 Any claims relating to the construction of the Moscone Convention Center are indemnified by the City under an agreement between the Redevelopment Agency and the City.